lindsayrr8/lindsayrr8.github.io/_posts/2025-02-15-my-new-blog-post.md

 Unfortunately, without an account I can't directly export the `html` code with my new interactive graph, so I decided to recreate the graph in Python next using the Plotly Python package.

 ## Recreating The Line Graph with Plotly for Python
+Here's a hot tip for you: most IDE's (integrated development environments) for writing code are not configured with creating data visualizations in mind.
+That's why scientific programming languages like `R` exist with their own proprietary development environments, like RStudio.
+As a result, it can be tricky to choose the right environment for creating visualizations, and headaches will insue if you don't.

+There are tons of approachs to writing Python, but with visualizations in mind, I chose to complete this task using the available tools included with **Anaconda Navigator.** *(Yes, more snakes.)* Anaconda Navigator is a GUI that you can think of as a collection of applications useful for scientific computing with Python.